-Bring spring or filtered drinking water to 160°F in a kettle.
-Add 1 tsp of tea leafs to a cup.
-Always pour boiling water over tea leafs and let steep 2-3 minutes.
+Bring filtered or spring water to 160°F. Add 1 tsp of tea leaves to an 8oz cup.
+Pour boiling water over the tea leaves and let steep 3 minutes.

 May be brewed multiple times.
 Be careful not to over brew.